datadave/GADS9-NYC-Spring2014-Lectures/README.md

 Letter | Step | Notes
 ------ | ---- | -----------
-A | Assemble the data frame | Find data, import into Pandas C | Clean the data frame | Identify and limit columns, rows, indices, dates, etc.
+A | Acquire the data and Assemble the data frame | Find data, import into Pandas C | Clean the data frame | Identify and limit columns, rows, indices, dates, etc.
 E | Explore global properties | Visualize!
 Basic plots and stats appropriate to the data set S | Subset comparisons | Look at (visualize!) initial emergenet variable relationships and subsets